 Located at the Avenue of the Arts Hotel, Silver Trumpet is an awesome place for outdoor dining in Costa Mesa.

-They just updated their outdoor patio that features custom fire pits, lounge seating, traditional table set ups, and flat screen TVs.
+They just updated their outdoor patio which features custom fire pits, lounge seating, traditional table setups, and flat-screen TVs.

 ANQI GOURMET BISTRO AND NOODLE HOUSE